-One To World’s Global Classroom connects youth with trained, international university scholars, known as Global Guides, to learn about world cultures and workshops and thoughtful discussions that enhance the learning experience for all involved.
-Through face-to-face interactions and meaningful intercultural exchange with these international leaders of tomorrow, Global Guides, today’s K-12 students develop the skills, awareness, and understanding to become global citizens in their communities, both locally and worldwide.
+One To World’s Global Classroom connects New York City youth with trained, international university students through interactive workshops to engage students in learning about world cultures and global issues.
+Through face-to-face interactions and meaningful cross-cultural exchange, today’s NYC K-12 students develop the skills, awareness, and understanding to become global citizens in their communities, both locally and worldwide.

-Please help us ensure that Global Classroom is available to students and teachers throughout the NYC-area, because every student has the right to a global education!
+Please help us ensure that Global Classroom is available to students and teachers throughout the NYC metro area, because every student has the right to a global education!

 Global Classroom is proud to partner with:

-Global Classroom designs each partner school program with their needs in mind.
-Our team works with partner administration and educators with intentionality to identify lesson plans that their students will not only benefit from but enjoy.
+Global Classroom designs each partner school’s program with their needs in mind.
+Our team works with partner administration and educators with intentionality to identify lesson plans that their students will benefit from and enjoy.

-Students investigate the meaning of “culture,” explore their personal cultures, and various cultures from around the world.
+Students investigate the meaning of “culture” by exploring their personal cultures and various cultures around the world.
 Global Guides focus their workshops on different cultural topics, such as religion, the arts, games, traditions, and food, as well as their historical origins.
-Students participate in hands-on activities, such as playing traditional games, learning songs and dances, creating art projects and tasting cultural foods.
+Students participate in hands-on activities, such as playing traditional games, learning songs and dances, creating art projects, and tasting cultural foods.
 The program culminates with final projects, in which students explore cultural topics of interest using the arts, literacy and/or digital media.

 Students investigate what it means to be a global citizen in their own community and around the world.
 Global Guides lead workshops on various global issues, exploring topics such as climate action, Sustainable Development Goals, justice around the world, and unpacking discrimination.
 Students learn about various global challenges and possible solutions, exploring how these issues are connected on a local, national, and global scale.
-By participating in stimulating solution-oriented activities and a final project, students are inspired to become active global citizens and create change in their community and the world.
+By participating in stimulating solution-oriented activities and a final project, students are inspired to become active global citizens and create change in their local and global community.

 Pictured: An inspirational letter that a NYC student wrote to a North Korean refugee living in NYC after learning about many of the refugees’ hardships from a Global Guide from South Korea.